A vote to approve amendments to the constitution and bylaws was unanimously passed at the annual business meeting on October 21st, 2017.

 Article II.
 Purpose

-WAESOL is a professional, nonprofit association whose purposes are to promote scholarship, to disseminate information, to strengthen instruction and research in the teaching of English to speakers of other languages or dialects, and to cooperate in appropriate ways with other groups having similar concerns.
+WAESOL is a professional, nonprofit association whose purposes are to promote scholarship, to disseminate information, to strengthen instruction and research in the teaching of English to speakers of other languages or dialects, and to cooperate in appropriate ways with other groups sharing similar purpose.

 This association qualifies as exempt under Section 501 (c)(3) of the Internal Revenue Code of 1954 (or the corresponding provision of any future United States Internal Revenue Law).